 Well well well, just signed up for your free ContentCal trial?

-We’re here to walk you through some of ContentCal’s most glorious features to ensure you get the most from your ContentCal trial.
+We’re here to walk you through some of ContentCal’s most glorious features to ensure you get the most from your ContentCal trial from our social media manager app.

 And after your trial finishes?
 You’re more than welcome to stay.
 Check out our pricing page to find the right plan for you.